TheLocust3/budgeting/README.md

  - Puller shouldn't overwrite authorized_at when the transaction is no longer pending
  - Move CreatePlaidIntegration to admin endpoint
  - Return simplified rules interface
+ - Optional remainder in SplitByValue
+   - need way of raising a conflict inside of a single split rule
  - Add comment mutation
  - token timeout on JWT
  - expect unordered lists in tests